 What criteria does a story have to meet to be in the feed?

-There are a number of factors that go into determining what reports are published to the feed and are put into the database for statistical analysis:
+There are a number of factors that go into determining what reports are published to the feed and are put into the database:

 - The story must be about an alleged or confirmed case of misconduct by a current (at the time of the incident) law enforcement officer while on duty or a criminal act by an officer while off-duty.